 Apply this restriction first when figuring your credits.
-Then apply the Combined Limitation on page 44.
+Then apply the following Combined Limitation.

 Combined Limitation: There is one final limitation if you claim more than one credit on lines 1 through 3 of Schedule 6.
 These credits, when combined, cannot be greater than the county tax shown on Form IT-40 line 9; if they are, adjust the amounts before you enter them.
-See the following Order of Application and example for guidance.
+See the following Order of Application and examples for guidance.